 Welcome to Professor Bronwyn Gillanders’ laboratory group at the University of Adelaide.
 Our research group focuses on aquatic waters (freshwater, estuarine and marine) with a strong focus on fish and cephalopods, and environmental issues.
 The group is part of the Southern Seas Ecology Laboratories in the School of Biological Sciences and the Environment Institute.

 The Gillanders Aquatic Ecology lab group includes Postdoctoral Researchers, PhD students, and Honours Students working in freshwater and marine biology.
 We also have some visiting interns and undergraduate researchers.
 If you are interested in working with us please contact Bronwyn directly to discuss opportunities that may be available - please check out our research first to check that your interests align with ours.

 Welcome to the Gillanders Aquatic Ecology lab webpage and recent news.

-For regular news updates see our News page.
+For regular news updates see our Blog page.

 Check out our video below about the incredible science of fish ear bones made by Animate your science.